themsaid/katana/readme.md

 You'll need to point your web server to this directory as the root directory of the website.

+> You'll need to run this command every time you make changes in your content files.

+## Documentation

+The complete Katana documentation can be found here: http://themsaid.github.io/katana/

+## Blog generator

+Katana is shipped with a static blog generator, all you need to do is create a new `.blade.php` file in the `/content/_blog` directory and Katana will compile all the posts and present them in a view of your choice.

+Blog posts list is paginated based on the configuration options in `config.php`.
+There's also a `$blogPosts` variable available in all your blade views that contains an array of posts.

 ## Blade templating engine

 Blade is a simple yet powerful templating engine built for laravel, you need to [check Blade's documentation](https://laravel.com/docs/5.2/blade) if you're not already familiar with it.

-## Documentation

-The complete Katana documentation can be found here: http://themsaid.github.io/katana/